port-labs/port-docs/docs/platform-overview/plugins/markdown.md

 ## Example

-Here is how the Markdown tab in the Specific Entity Page looks when markdown text is provided:
+Here is how the Markdown tab in the Entity's profile page looks when markdown text is provided:

 ![Markdown Example](../../../static/img/platform-overview/plugins/markdown.png)